[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “That is not what I asked.”

-“…About twenty miles, if I walk consistently.
-More on a good day, less so on a bad one.”
+“…About twenty miles average, if I walk the entire day.
+A bit more on a good day, less so on a bad one.”

-“It’ll be fine,” he comforts me.
-“If you could carry me all the way from the forest to your home before, this isn’t that bad.”
+“No, don’t say that,” he replies with a comforting smile, “If you could carry me all the way from the forest to your home before, is this really so bad?”

-“I do not know if I can continue in this manner,” I whisper, so quietly I cannot tell if he even heard at all.
-“My legs feel like they are buzzing, like bees.
-The idea of ever standing again sounds wretched,” I say with a laugh, realizing how pathetic I must truly sound.
+“I do not know if I can continue in this manner,” I whisper so quietly I cannot tell if he even heard at all.
+“My legs are buzzing like bees; the idea of ever standing again sounds wretched…” I say with a laugh, realizing how pathetic I must truly sound.

 “Are you certain?”

 “…I’m not certain of much of anything, Suzette,” he whispers, somehow even more softly than I had.
-“I hope you can find patience for me too…this is also a bit new for me.”
+“I hope you can find patience for me too…this is also a bit new for me.
+But, I’m going to believe just the same.”

 “I do.
 Alone…”